Chris35Wills/LFMapper/README.md

 Various file formats can be used in the program - for geospatial imagery, use either ENVI format binary (.bin) and header (.hdr) pairs or GeoTiff.
 If you want to analyse .jpg images, these will also work but images won't be georeferenced (as there is no information available with which to achieve this).

-## OSX related issues
+## OS X related issues

-The program has been tested on Linux and Windows, less so on OSX.

-A common issue that is arising with OSX is a problem with [osgeo](https://pypi.python.org/pypi/GDAL/).
+A common issue that is arising with OS X is a problem with [osgeo](https://pypi.python.org/pypi/GDAL/).
 If you do get osgeo related issues, try this (if you are using anaocnda python):

 	conda install krb5

 and then re-run the tests using `nosetests` from the top directory.
-If you have more problems, please log an issue - OSX issues will be resolved in the near future.
+If you have more problems, please log an issue - OS X issues will be resolved in the near future.
 Feel free to pull request if you have solutions.